 Entanglements & ship strikes

-Given the sei whale’s offshore distribution, entanglements and ship strikes could be less of a problem for this species than the species that frequent areas with high fishing activity and/or shipping lanes.
-However, ship strikes could go unnoticed due to both the sei whale’s negative buoyancy, making them sink when dead, and the lack of visibility immediately in front of ships.
+Given the sei whale’s offshore distribution, entanglements and ship strikes could be less of a concern for this species than species that frequent areas with high fishing activity and/or shipping lanes.
+However, ship strikes could go unnoticed due to both the sei whale’s negative buoyancy (making them sink when dead), and the lack of visibility immediately in front of ships.
 There have been reports of dead sei whales being detected only when the ship arrived at port with the whale on its bow (Laist et al., 2001).

 As other whales do, sei whales use vocalisations for communication and, perhaps, underwater navigation and prey location.
-Increased noise from ship traffic, seismic surveys and military sonars could all have an impact on sei whales.
-It could, among other things, lead to behaviour alterations (e.g. fleeing, diving, cessation of feeding) or to damages in the structure of the ears, causing temporary or permanent loss of hearing.
+Increased noise from shipping traffic, seismic surveys and military sonars could all have an impact on sei whales.
+Disturbance from noise could, among other things, lead to behaviour alterations (e.g. fleeing, diving, cessation of feeding) or to damage to the ears, causing temporary or permanent loss of hearing.

 Persistent organic pollutants

 Persistent organic pollution levels in sei whales are not known.
-As with other marine mammal species, it may have an impact on reproduction and limit the recovery of certain populations.
+However, as for other marine mammal species, such pollution has the potential to impact reproduction and limit the recovery of certain populations.

-El Niño is a naturally occurring weather pattern mainly impacting the equatorial Pacific, but that can also affect climate elsewhere.
-A warming climate seems to affect the intensity of the events, thus also enhancing the impact (Fasullo et al., 2018).
-The 2014-2016 El Niño was the worst in 15 years, contributing to record-breaking seasons in tropical cyclone basins.
+El Niño is a naturally occurring weather pattern that primarily impacts the equatorial Pacific, but that can also affect climate patterns elsewhere.
+A warming climate seems to affect the intensity of El Niño events, thus also enhancing their impact (Fasullo et al., 2018).

-There are indications that the cause of the biggest single baleen whale mass mortality event was a harmful toxic algae bloom caused by this El Niño event.
+There are indications that the cause of the biggest single baleen whale mass mortality event was a harmful toxic algaal bloom caused by the intense El Niño event of 2014-2016.
 At least 343 baleen whales, primarily sei whales, were found stranded in remote waters in Chile.
-Investigations showed that the they died at sea, close to where they beached., which could further indicate that marine mammals are among the first oceanic megafauna victims of climate change (Häussermann et al., 2017).
+Investigations showed that they died at sea, close to where they beached.
+This has been interpreted as an indication that marine mammals may be among the first oceanic megafauna victims of climate change (Häussermann et al., 2017).

-Warming oceans could also affect prey distribution, in turn altering sei whale distribution and/or cause lack of prey and a shift in diet.
+Warming oceans as an affect of climate change also has the potential to affect prey distribution, in turn altering sei whale distribution and/or causing a lack of prey or shift in diet.

 Research in NAMMCO member countries